All Episodes

 The man answered would not tell me whose office it was, she writes.

-So I did more digging, and I learned that that is also the phone number of a group called American Muslims vote, which says that their mission is to quote create an enlightened community by providing and developing patriotic American Muslim leadership and encouraging American Muslims to participate in the democratic process at the local, state, national level and vote on election day.
+So I did more digging, and I learned that that is also the phone number of a group called American Muslims Vote, which says that their mission is to, quote, create an enlightened community by providing and developing patriotic American Muslim leadership and encouraging American Muslims to participate in the democratic process at the local, state, national level and vote on Election Day.

-So in other words, what is being said and suggested here is that it seems very similar to Cindy Sheehan from her perspective, in other words, to advance a political agenda.
+So in other words, what is being said and suggested here is that it seems very similar to Cindy Sheehan from her perspective.

-And in other words, in that goal, you know, the media is fully cooperating and endorsing and supporting everything that is said, which shouldn't surprise anybody, because that's what Democrats often do.
+And in other words, in that goal, you know, the media is fully cooperating and endorsing and supporting everything that is said, which shouldn't surprise anybody because that's what Democrats often do.

-Now I want to go back to another point here, because I think this is very important.
+Now, I want to go back to another point here, because I think this is very important.

-The cons are not.
+The Khans are not.

-And you need not look any further than Belgium or Germany or France or other parts of Europe, where all these refugees were taken in and people were murdered and terror attacks occurred, and there were numerous rapes and other stories one after another.
+And you need not look any further than Belgium or Germany or France or other parts of Europe where all these refugees were taken in and people were murdered and terror attacks occurred and there were numerous rapes and other stories one after another.

 Those are the people that Donald Trump is talking about.